 The employer has the burden of proof in establishing disqualifying job misconduct.
 Cosper v. lowa Department of Job Service, 321 N.W.2d 6 (lowa 1982).
 The claimant clearly disregarded the standards of behavior which an employer has a right to expect of its employees.
 The claimant's actions were volitional.
-He intentionally pushed an employee to the ground.
+He intentionally threatened to physically harm his co-worker.
 When a claimant intentionally disregards the standards of behavior that the employer has a right to expect of its employees, the claimant's actions are misconduct.
 The claimant was discharged for misconduct.